-Mr Steven Wood held the position of Company Secretary during the financial year.
-Details of Mr Wood's experience are set out below under Information on Directors.
+Mr Steven Wood and Trevor Hart held the position of Joint Company Secretary during the financial year.
+Details of Mr Wood's and Mr Hart's experience are set out below under Information on Directors.

 PRINCIPAL ACTIVITIES

 The principal activity of the Company during the financial year was the acquisition and exploration and evaluation of base and precious metal projects.